LandonTClipp/LandonTClipp.github.io/docs/blog/posts/golang-profile-guided-optimizations.md

 We select the smallest possible value $m$ that satisfies the inequality.
 I'm not sure if this is the most succinct way of describing this model but I'm not a mathemetician so you'll have to bear with me :smile: In English, $F_h(W, p)$ is the weight of the node at $W_m$ divided by the sum of all weights, such that the sum of the nodes from $0$ to $m$, divided by the sum of all the weights, is greater than $p$.

 You can see the Go PGO logic implements this function [here](https://github.com/golang/go/blob/go1.21.0/src/cmd/compile/internal/inline/inl.go#L122-L155).
 More specifically, you can see that the returned `pgoinlinecdfthreshold` is indeed the percentage of the total edge weight that $W_m$ represents.

+### Devirtualization

+Another optimization technique that takes advantage of PGO is what's called devirutalization.
+In Go, interfaces provide a virtualized way of accessing an implementation that might not be known at compile time.
+These virutalized calls are inefficient because they involve jump tables that must be travesed in order to call the implementation's method during runtime.
+Interfaces are also problematic because [it defeats a lot of other analysis techniques like heap escapes](analyzing-go-heap-escapes.md#use-of-reference-types-on-interface-methods).

+We can still run profiles to see what concrete implementation in practice gets used the most.
+The compiler will then creare a small bit of if/else logic in the assembled code to do type assertions on the interface for the set of "hot" implementations found during profiling.
+If one of the type assertions succeeds, it will call that implementation's method directly.

+We will not dive deeply into this specific optimization technique, but it's something to keep in mind and highlights various ways in which PGO can be leveraged.

 ## Proving the CDF experimentally